jayolinares/k8s-test/README.md

 It's a DIY kind of tech assessment, as long as you can demonstrate your skills in Kubernetes.

-I got the app already packaged in a Docker image, see Dockerfile.
+I got the app already packaged in a Docker image and has been published to Docker Hub.

 The application is deployed in a Kubernetes cluster with HPA (auto-scaling) enabled.
 The point of entry for traffic is via an Ingess.